hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

   - t-shirts
 ---

-The first time I heard about Icebreaker was about 5 or 6 years ago when together with my Adventure Tourism students I went for a short ‘gear talk’ to our local outdoor shop.
-The sales guy told us that they had some t-shirts that were “really cool” because you could wear them for a long time and they wouldn’t “stink”.
+The first time I heard about Icebreaker was about 5 or 6 years ago when together with my Adventure Tourism students I went for a short 'gear talk' to our local outdoor shop.
+The sales guy told us that they had some t-shirts that were "really cool" because you could wear them for a long time and they wouldn’t "stink".

 What he said made me really interested so I decided to have a look at them, but was immediately taken back by the price.
-“What?
+"What?
 60 Euro?
-I never…” I said to myself and moved on to other things.
+I never…" I said to myself and moved on to other things.

-But you know what they say – “never say never”, and indeed, after a while, I bought one Icebreaker t-shirt and was immediately sold.
+But you know what they say – "never say never", and indeed, after a while, I bought one Icebreaker t-shirt and was immediately sold.
 And now, I am a happy owner and user of a rather large ‘collection’ of various Icebreaker items (ranging from t-shirts to sweaters and from gloves to underwear) and I still cannot seem to have enough of them still.
-And here is the countdown of the five most important reasons why.
+And here is the countdown of the five most important reasons why I would buy Icebreaker T-Shirts.

 ---